TomyDoesThings/osuMedalDisplacerCalculator/README.md

 Well good news, I, Tomy, have finally decided to make a program that solves that for you.

 Introducing osu!
-Medal Displacer Calculator...
+Medal Displacer Calculator, made for Java 8 and above...

 there are two modes: